VinayGitHub0481/LLM-Router-with-MongoDB-Checkpointing/README.md

-# 🤖 AI Multi-LLM Router (LangGraph + Gemini + GPT + MongoDB)
+# 🤖 AI Multi-LLM Router with MongoDB Checkpointing (LangGraph)

 ## 📌 Overview

 This project is a **multi-LLM routing system** built using LangGraph.

-It intelligently routes user queries through different models based on response quality.
+It routes user queries through different language models based on response quality using a scoring mechanism and maintains persistent state using MongoDB.

-It uses:
-- 🧠 Google Gemini → Primary response generator
-- ⚖️ GPT Score Evaluator → Rates response (0–10)
-- 🔁 GPT-4.1-mini → Fallback for weak responses
-- 💾 MongoDB → Persistent memory (checkpointing)

 ---

-## 🚀 Workflow
+## ⚙️ Architecture

+User Query
+↓
+Gemini Model (Primary Response)
+↓
-User Query → Gemini → Score Evaluator → Decision:
+Score Evaluator (0–10)
+↓
-- Score ≥ 8.5 → Accept Gemini response
+IF score ≥ 8.5 → Accept Gemini response
-- Score < 8.5 → GPT fallback response
+IF score < 8.5 → GPT-4.1-mini fallback
-→ Store final state in MongoDB
+↓
+MongoDB Checkpointer (State Persistence)

 ---